imoralescs/imoralescs.github.io/aws.md

 }
 ```

-Once added click on save and we need to deploy this API to used or testing.
+Once added click on **Save** and we need to deploy this API to used or testing.

 ### Deploy API

-From API Gateway service screen in the AWS console by selecting our API we desire to deploy on the left sidebar, and click on **Actions -> Deploy API**.
+From API Gateway service screen in the AWS console by selecting our API we desire to deploy on the left sidebar, click on **Actions -> Deploy API**.
 We need to create or select **Stage** we want to deploy.
 If is the case that we need to create a new one, type the name of the stage, on this case will be `dev` adn click on **Deploy**.

 From API Gateway service screen in the AWS console by selecting our API on the left sidebar, on the **Stages** section, AWS will provide you the URL to test your API.